yonahd/kor/README.md

 - `pvc` - Gets unused PVCs for the specified namespace or all namespaces.
 - `ingress` - Gets unused Ingresses for the specified namespace or all namespaces.
 - `pdb` - Gets unused PDBs for the specified namespace or all namespaces.
+- `namespace` - Gets unused Namespaces for the specified namespace or all namespaces.
 - `exporter` - Export Prometheus metrics.

 ### Supported Flags